Michael Kurilla: CENTCOM commander

-In early 2025, he was reportedly one of the two candidates considered by the second Trump administration to replace General Charles Q. Brown Jr. as the chairman of the Joint Chiefs of Staff, but the position was given to Dan Caine.
+In early 2025, he was reportedly one of the two candidates considered by the second Trump administration to replace General Charles Q. Brown Jr. as the Chairman of the Joint Chiefs of Staff, but the position was given to Dan Caine.
+In the spring of 2025, he oversaw Operation Rough Rider, the airstrikes against the Houthi movement in Yemen.

-On 10 June 2025, during the negotiations between the U.S. and Iran on its nuclear program, Kurilla said at a congressional hearing that he prepared a "wide range" of military options for President Donald Trump if negotiations fail.
-Kurilla has called for a military response against Iran following the Iran–Israel war; his role in the conflict was considered to be unusually significant, with U.S. defence secretary Pete Hegseth seen as deferring to Kurilla during the conflict.
+On 10 June 2025, during the negotiations between the United States and Iran on its nuclear program, Kurilla said at a congressional hearing that he prepared a "wide range" of military options for President Donald Trump if negotiations fail.
+Kurilla has called for a military response against Iran following the Twelve-Day War; his role in the conflict was considered to be unusually significant, with U.S. defence secretary Pete Hegseth seen as deferring to Kurilla during the conflict.
+He oversaw Operation Midnight Hammer on 22 June, the strike on three Iranian nuclear facilities.

 On 8 August 2025, he was succeeded by Brad Cooper as commander of U.S. Central Command.
+Kurilla recommended Cooper to President Donald Trump, who took Kurilla's advice into consideration.

+Post-Army career

+In November 2025 Kurilla became a distinguished fellow of the Washington Institute for Near East Policy.